betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 We do not recommend enabling this mode, other than for testing failsafe switches and figuring out suitable hover values for GPS Rescue.

-You will only regain normal flight control during landing mode after the signal is restored for more than the `failsafe_recovery_delay` period.
+You will only regain normal flight control during Landing Mode after the signal is restored for more than the `failsafe_recovery_delay` period.

 **Configuring Landing Mode.**